Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-list-component/README.md

 Before we begin building the "Hoot" pages for our application, let’s confirm that the authentication system is working properly.
 This will ensure that the React Auth Template is correctly connected to the Hoot Back-End API.

 1. Open the application in your browser.
-2. Use the sign-up form to create a new user account.
+2. Use the sign-up form to create a new user account or sign in as an existing user (preferably with existing hoots!).

-If everything is set up correctly, your new user account will be created, and you’ll be redirected to the `Dashboard` page.
+If everything is set up correctly you’ll be signed in and redirected to the `Dashboard` page.

 ## Building the HootList component